chrisgscott/ClickUpCLI/README.md

 ## Features

 - 🚀 Create and manage tasks from the command line
-- 📋 Create and manage subtasks
+- 📋 Create and manage subtasks with proper task hierarchy
 - 🔄 Interactive task creation and updates
 - 📝 Task templates for common workflows
 - 🎯 Priority and status management
-- 🔍 List and filter tasks
+- 🔍 List and filter tasks with hierarchical display
+- 📊 Detailed task view with subtask information
 - ⚡️ Fast and user-friendly interface

 ## Installation